 The provision of feedback is essential in mentorship and for that matter, instructional audios could be used to that effect (Lunt & Curran, 2010; Gould & Day, 2013; Pearson, 2018).
 The use of video conferencing applications (Zoom, Google Meet, Blue Button, etc.) provides opportunity for the mentor and mentee to have comprehensive discussion without necessarily being physically present.
 Second, the use of the voice recorder, whether from the smartphone or a voice recording device allows the mentor and mentee to exchange information in meaningful ways.
-Third, the various storage devices and media create opportunity for the mentor and Lowther (2010) reported on the 21st century digitals and applications that were available in the school system.
+Third, the various storage devices and media create opportunity for the mentor and the mentee to store the artifacts that come up as a result of the mentorship programme.
+Morrison and Lowther (2010) reported on the 21st century digitals and applications that were available in the school system.
 With emphasis on the use of computers, peripherals, mobile and storage devices, different aspects of the mentoring process can be accomplished with the use of these technologies.
 Many of the tools identified by these researchers can be incorporated into the mentorship to make it more meaningful.
 Another area that technology can play a serious role is the supported teaching in schools.